Who can apply for DAP funding?

 There is no minimum amount that a single DAP project can receive but the maximum is AUD 60,000 over the life of the project.
+Projects of a lower value (up to AUD 35,000) are highly encouraged.
 DAP partners are encouraged to contribute to at least 25 per cent of the total project cost.
 Activities can run up to a maximum of two years.

 DAP projects cover a range of sectors such as education, health, water and sanitation, environmental protection, women's empowerment and gender equality, supporting people with disabilities, economic livelihoods, and human rights.
 DAP projects engage a wide range of partners including community groups, non-government organisations, educational institutions and local governments.